 Fertilizer

 Houseplants benefit from fertilizer applications during the late spring and summer months as warmer temperatures and increased light encourage increased growth.
+Try our Houseplant 8-3-1 Fertilizer Pellets for easy application.
 Down To Earth All Purpose Liquid Fertilizer 4-1-3 mixed with Maxicrop Liquid Seaweed makes for a well-balanced combo to feed houseplants.
 We also have liquid concentrates like Dyna Gro and Neilson’s Plant Elixer to feed your plants and help them in their growth period.

 Pampering Your Houseplants